-Now if the whole concept of lightweight walking or even ‘ultra’ lightweight walking is all news to you, then this post is going to be a bit of an eye opener.
+If the whole concept of lightweight walking or even ‘ultra’ lightweight walking is all news to you, then this post is going to be a bit of an eye-opener.

 However there is a sub-sub culture of these amazing hikers who go to the ‘enth’ degree to shave off any excess weight in their kit.
 There are loads of forums and websites devoted to this kind of, well devotion and I commend them, however I’m not one of them – I waft between a lightweight (10kgs) pack and regular (14kgs) pack weight depending on the trip and season.

 As I write this, my good friends are camping out on the top of Brinkleys Bluff which is a key spot on their epic Larapinta Track journey.